-We provide thorough eye exams and a full service optical dispensary featuring the latest designer brands by OGI (OGI, Seraphin, Innotec), Dragon, Morel (Öga, Light Tec), Caviar, Chopard, Italee (2.5 Eyephorics, Swissflex, Kawaskai), Kaenon Sunglasses, Maui Jim Sunglasses, Ray Ban Sunglasses, and many more.
+We provide thorough eye exams and a full service optical dispensary featuring the latest designer brands by Etnia Barcelona, Nike, OGI (OGI, Seraphin, Innotec), Dragon, Morel (Öga, Light Tec), Caviar, Kaenon Sunglasses, Maui Jim Sunglasses, Ray Ban Sunglasses, and many more.

-We are also the exclusive Boise optical for Casanova eyewear.
+We are also the exclusive Boise optical for the following eyewear:

 Ada Vision Center offers specialized services for vision therapy, vision training and treatment of eye diseases.